grafana/agent/docs/sources/flow/getting-started/migrating-from-static.md

 ## Example

-This example demonstrates converting a [Static] mode configuration file to a Flow mode configuration file.
+This example demonstrates converting a[Static](ref:static) mode configuration file to a Flow mode configuration file.

-The following [Static] mode configuration file provides the input for the conversion:
+The following[Static](ref:static) mode configuration file provides the input for the conversion:

 ```yaml
 server: